 The real stand-out feature is the display.
 The high-resolution AMOLED panel gets incredibly bright, which means outdoor visibility is never an issue.
 Icons flow beautifully off the curved edges, and album covers look visually stunning.
 Oppo claims the watch has an ambient light sensor built-in, but it was pretty useless in my time with the watch; I found myself adjusting brightness levels manually.
 It often was not effective enough to accurately gauge the ambient setting and adjust accordingly.

 Copycat design aside, the Oppo Watch exudes luxury.
 The entire construction has a certain heft to it.
 While the 46mm size of our review unit was just a bit too big for me, the build quality was spot on.
 The Oppo Watch is right up there with the best in the business.

 Lack of LTE aside, the Oppo Watch packs all the niceties you could want in a modern Wear OS smartwatch.
-It is not running the absolute latest Snapdragon 4100 chipset, but, for what it’s worth, Oppo did a very good job fine-tuning performance, which is fantastic.
+It is not running the absolute latest Snapdragon 4100 chipset, but, for what it’s worth, Oppo did an outstanding job fine-tuning performance, which is fantastic.
 I didn’t notice any stutters or frame drops at all.

 The 1GB of RAM goes a long way in maintaining that slick fluidity.
 The included storage is more than enough for all the apps and music you might want to store.

 Like most modern Wear OS watches, there’s support for GPS and NFC here.
 The latter can be used for contactless payments.
-Unfortunately due to GSuite limitations, I could not test this feature.
-Get on it Google!
+Unfortunately, due to Google Workspace limitations, I could not test this feature.
+Get on it, Google!
 Additional sensors include an accelerometer and a gyroscope, but no altimeter.

 VOOC charging tops-off the watch to just under 50% in 15 minutes.